fynnbrem/smart-deconstruction-planner/GOALS.md

 - Add rail support.
     - Selecting any rail should always create a "straight rail" deconstruction planner, which innately includes curved and diagonal rails.

+# Bugs

+# Fixed

+- Having a permanent "trees and rocks only" planner will allow you to insert entities into it.

 # Discarded